nagasudhirpulla/taming_python/blog/skills/dataframe_append_rows.md

 2  5  6
 """

-# intsead of list you can append row using a pandas Series
+# instead of list we can append row using a pandas Series
 df.loc[3] = pd.Series({"A":7, "B":9})

-# you need not specify all columns values while using pandas Series
+# we need not specify all column values while using pandas Series
-df.loc[3] = pd.Series({"A":7, "B":9})
+df.loc[3] = pd.Series({"A":10})
 ```

 <hr/>